Paxman Valenta: Australian XPT

-The engine was also fitted to the State Rail Authority's XPT, which was based on the HST power car design.
-Fourteen power car units were built in the 1980s by Commonwealth Engineering, Sydney followed by four by ABB Transportation, Melbourne in 1994.
+The engine was also fitted to the State Rail Authority's New South Wales XPT, or Express Passenger Train, which was based on the HST power car design.
+Fifteen power car units were built in the 1980s by Commonwealth Engineering, Sydney, supplied with twenty Paxman Valenta engines rated at 2,000 bhp.
+This was followed by four additional power cars (using four Paxman supplied Valenta engines) by ABB Transportation, Melbourne in 1994.
 All were re-powered with VP185s in the early 2000s.